 The audit program was originally developed following a risk profiling exercise for Council facilitated by HLB Mann Judd, Council's internal audit firm, and involved a number of key staff from Council's various business units.
 The program is reviewed annually to ensure it is still relevant and efforts are being invested into areas that will receive the most benefit from review.

 Internal audit reviews

-During 2018/19 the following internal audits were conducted:
+During 2019/20 the following internal audits were presented to the Audit Committee: